dylanjones784/Markdown-Guide/BestPractiseGuide.md

 -	Using HATEOAS to lower the amount of calls a client must make to discover the functionality for a given resource.

--	Having a finite number of times that requests can be sent within a timeframe before a 405-status code is sent.
+-	Having a finite number of times that requests can be sent within a timeframe before a 405-Method Not Allowed Status Code is sent.

 ## Custom Methods